SkynetLabs/skynet-kernel/README.md

 The 'extension' folder contains the source code for the browser extension.
 It's a typescript project which uses a manual bundler (build.sh at the top level) to compile into the final browser extension.
+The code in this folder is responsible for creating a trustless execution zone for the user.

+The 'kernel' folder contains the default kernel that gets loaded for the user when the user first logs into Skynet.
+The majority of the interesting concepts are in this folder.

-'libkernel' contains a node library that can help skapps interact with the kernel.
+The 'libkernel' folder contains a node library that can help skapps interact with the kernel.
 The main goal of libkernel is to greatly simplify the process of communicating effectively with the kernel.

+The 'modules' folder contains example kernel modules, including modules maintained by the core team that are intended to be broadly useful to developers.

 The 'webapps' directory contains webapps that are a key part of the development process.

-'modules' contains a few kernel modules that are partially implemented.
-In general, the code there is clean enough that it could be used as a reference for making your own modules.

-'sknyet-kernel-extension' contains the code for the browser extension that is necessary to make the kernel trustless.

-'skynet-kernel-skyfiles' contains the full kernel.

-'useful-code/auth-pages' contains some very jank and very basic HTML files that are used for login and authentication.
+The most important apps are the default home page, the default authenticated home page, the page that allows a user to log into Skynet, and a testapp which provides integration testing for the kernel.

 ## The Build Process